 Consider the standards required for registration as a Chartered Engineer by reading the relevant section within the UK-SPEC and decide whether these apply to you (you should discuss this with your line manager or another registered engineer).
-If you are ready to apply, download our Applicants Short Guide to Registrations and Initial Application Form and follow the process outlined in the guide.
+If you are ready to apply, download our Initial Application Form and Applicant’s Short Guide and follow the process outlined in the guide.

 All candidates for registration as a Chartered Engineer must be members of a professional body such as the Institute of Water.
 Click here to find out more about Institute of Water membership.